 🌿 About The Natural Learning Path

-For parents who have had the feeling:
+For parents who have found themselves thinking:

 “I don’t think this is quite what it looks like” — when it comes to their child.

-Often, that feeling is easy to override.
+And just as often, that feeling is easy to override.

 This space is for staying with it a little longer.